Skip to content

 A customer's HubSpot sync stopped pulling contacts, and nobody noticed until the sales team opened a frantic ticket the next afternoon.
 Broken integrations are one of the fastest paths to customer churn in B2B SaaS.
 When a third-party API sync fails, your customer does not open a ticket with the upstream vendor.
 They open a ticket with you.
 If the connection keeps dropping, they cancel their subscription.

-SaaS integrations break after launch because they are living dependencies on systems you do not control.
+SaaS integrations break after deployment because they are living dependencies on systems you do not control.
 The root causes of these failures rarely stem from bad code written by your team.
 They stem from a fundamentally flawed architectural approach that treats external APIs as static systems rather than volatile, continuously mutating dependencies.

 The Hidden Cost of Launching SaaS Integrations